Hands on: Fujifilm X-T4 review

 The Fujifilm X-T4 is a mirrorless camera with a split personality – on the outside it's all retro dials and analogue chic, but inside it's packed with more advanced features than we've seen from any Fujifilm X-T camera so far.

-This is a very compelling combination.
+It's a compelling combination.
 Like the Fujifilm X-T3 (which will remain on sale), the X-T4 is for keen amateur photographers and pros who want the latest mirrorless power in a fun, desirable package.
-The difference this time is that the X-T4 has cranked its 'all-rounder' dial to eleven.
+The difference this time is that the X-T4 has cranked its 'all-rounder' dial up to 11.

-The rest of the X-T4's new features read like a checklist of responses to requests from Fujifilm shutterbugs – a bigger battery (tick), improved autofocus (tick) and, naturally, a new Film Simulation effect (called Bleach Bypass).
+The rest of the X-T4's new features read like a checklist of responses to requests from Fujifilm shutterbugs: a bigger battery (check), improved autofocus (check) and, naturally, a new Film Simulation effect (called Bleach Bypass).

-But with this exciting scaffolding built around the same sensor and processor combo as its predecessor, does the Fujifilm X-T4 do enough to entice photographers who might be looking either side of its somewhat premium price tag?
+However, these exciting additions are teamed with the same sensor and processor combo as its predecessor – so does the Fujifilm X-T4 do enough to entice photographers who might be looking either side of its somewhat premium price tag?

 Fujifilm X-T4 release date and price